ajpeixoto/tdi-studio-se/PATCH_RELEASE_NOTE.md

 Consider the following requirements for your system:

-- Must install Talend Studio 8.0.1 with the monthly released patch, Patch\_20231117\_R2023-11\_v1-8.0.1.zip.
+- Must install Talend Studio 8.0.1 with the monthly released patch, Patch\_20231020\_R2023-10\_v1-8.0.1.zip.
-- Or must update the Talend Studio 8.0.1 with the URL, https://update.talend.com/Studio/8/updates/R2023-11/.
+- Or must update the Talend Studio 8.0.1 with the URL, https://update.talend.com/Studio/8/updates/R2023-10/.
-- To be affected on the old jobs must be installed before migrated jobs is open and used
+- After the installation need to open in studio all affected jobs to apply a fix and save them.

 ## Installation